-- For deadlines to request time on or submit written materials for upcoming CPC agendas, use the Calendar link.
-Off-cycle proposals are due 1 month prior to their requested public hearing date, earlier than the regular posted deadlines.
+- For deadlines to request time on or submit written materials for future CPC agendas, use the Calendar link.

 - All meetings are open to the public.
 Time is set aside for public comment on items that the agenda identifies as "public hearings."
 The Chair has discretion about whether and when to accept public comments on other items.